42northgroup/42Viral/readme.md

 work-flows we should be able to drop all of the controllers (except those that provide web services) and views without losing the ability to manage the data.

-## Installation
+# Installation

 _As we are still in alpha development, these install instructions are written for core development_

 Currently, installation is written for Apache2 on Ubuntu Linux.

-### Git based install
+## Git based install

-#### Add the CakePHP library
+### Add the CakePHP library

-I recommend the advanced install options from the CakePHP Cookbook
+We recommend the advanced install options from the CakePHP Cookbook.

-add the following to you php.ini file __Be sure to update this for both your server and CLI .ini files__
+Add the following to you php.ini file __Be sure to update this for both your server and CLI .ini files__

     include_path = '.:/usr/share/php:/usr/share/cakephp-2.1/lib'

 Install CakePHP in the usr/share directory

     cd /usr/share
     sudo git clone https://github.com/cakephp/cakephp.git cakephp-2.1

 Replace

 * example.com with the name of your site
 * /var/www/vhosts/ with your server path